siri404/devcontainers/README.md

 ## Example Contents

-This repository contains a _collection_ of four Features - `hello`, `color`, `stripe-cli`, and `postgresql-cli`.
+This repository contains a _collection_ of five Features - `hello`, `color`, `stripe-cli`, `postgresql-cli`, and `turborepo`.
 These Features serve as implementations for various development tools.
 Each sub-section below shows a sample `devcontainer.json` alongside example usage of the Feature.

 ### `hello`